Reality in Buddhism: Reality and dreams in Dzogchen

 In Dzogchen, perceived reality is considered to be illusion.

-According to contemporary teacher Chögyal Namkhai Norbu Rinpoche, all appearances perceived during the whole life of an individual, through all senses, including sounds, smells, tastes and tactile sensations in their totality, are like a big dream.
+According to contemporary teacher Chögyal Namkhai Norbu, all appearances perceived during the whole life of an individual, through all senses, including sounds, smells, tastes and tactile sensations in their totality, are like a big dream.
 It is claimed that, on careful examination, the dream of life and regular nightly dreams are not very different, and that in their essential nature there is no difference between them.

 The non-essential difference between the dreaming state and ordinary waking experience is that the latter is more concrete and linked to attachment; the dreaming experience while sleeping is slightly detached.

 Also according to this teaching, there is a correspondence between the states of sleep and dream and our experiences when we die.
 After experiencing the intermediate state of bardo, an individual comes out of it, a new karmic illusion is created and another existence begins.
 This is how transmigration happens.

 According to Dzogchen teachings, the energy of an individual is essentially without form and free from duality.
 However, karmic traces contained in the individual's mindstream give rise to two kinds of forms: